McLuhan: Hot and Cool

 If This Be Heresy by James A. Pike

-The Bishop Pike Affair by William Stringfellow, by Anthony Towne
+The Bishop Pike Affair by William Stringfellow and Anthony Towne

 Randall Jarrell, 1914-1965 edited by Robert Lowell, edited by Peter Taylor, edited by Robert Penn Warren